 - A rapid switch from petrol and diesel vehicles to more robust zero-emissions public transport, electric vehicles, car-sharing and bike schemes

-- A rapid increase in the number of ultra low-emissions zones, shifting to zero-emissions zones in all towns and cities by 2030.
+- A rapid increase in the number of ultra low-emissions zones, shifting to zero-emissions zones in all towns and cities

 - AGRICULTURAL BURNING

 burning in the agricultural sector causes enormous health impacts in